 How to use the Daily Intake Guide

-You can use %DI labels on food packaging to determine what a serve of a particular food actually is, and if eaten, what percentage of your daily intake it would contribute.
+You can use %DI labels on food packaging to determine what a serve of a particular food actually is, and if eaten, what percentage of the average daily intake it would contribute to.
 You can also use the %DI to compare similar products so that you can choose the foods that better meet your nutritional needs.
 For example, if you are trying to lose weight, you would choose the product with the lowest percent for energy, highest fibre and lowest saturated fat.

 For individualised advice on using the %DI or calculating the %DI to meet your nutritional needs, look no further than an Accredited Practising Dietitian .